IBMAppModernization/kube101/Lab3/README.md

     spec:
       containers:
       - name: redis-master
-        image: redis:3.2.9
+        image: redis:5.0.5
         ports:
         - name: redis-server
           containerPort: 6379
+        volumeMounts:
+        - name: redis-storage
+          mountPath: /data
+      volumes:
+      - name: redis-storage
+        emptyDir: {}
 ```

 This yaml creates a redis database in a Deployment named 'redis-master'.
 It will create a single instance, with replicas set to 1, and the guestbook app instances
 will connect to it to persist data, as well as read the persisted data back.
-The image running in the container is 'redis:3.2.9' and exposes the standard redis port 6379.
+The image running in the container is 'redis:5.0.5' and exposes the standard redis port 6379.

 - Create a redis Deployment, like we did for guestbook:

     ```console
-    $ kubectl create -f redis-master-deployment.yaml
+    $ oc create -f redis-master-deployment.yaml
     ```

 - Check to see that redis server pod is running:

     ```console
-    $ kubectl get pods -lapp=redis,role=master
+    $ oc get pods -lapp=redis,role=master
     NAME                 READY     STATUS    RESTARTS   AGE
     redis-master-q9zg7   1/1       Running   0          2d
     ```

 - Let us test the redis standalone:

+    ```text
-    ` $ kubectl exec -it redis-master-q9zg7 redis-cli `
+    $ oc exec -it redis-master-q9zg7 redis-cli
+    ```

-    The kubectl exec command will start a secondary process in the specified
+    The oc exec command will start a secondary process in the specified
     container.
 In this case we're asking for the "redis-cli" command to be
     executed in the container named "redis-master-q9zg7".
 When this process
-    ends the "kubectl exec" command will also exit but the other processes in
+    ends the "oc exec" command will also exit but the other processes in
     the container will not be impacted.

     Once in the container we can use the "redis-cli" command to make sure the